 Smart Traveler Tip: Pastéis de Belém is quite famous, so you should be prepared for crowds and long lines.
 If the notion of this makes you burst out in a cold sweat, I have a great alternative for you: head out to Time Out Market and look for a pastry shop at the south entrance (Avenida 24 de Julho).
 We found them to be a very close substitute!

 7. Feel the Soul of Portugal with a Night of Fado

 Don’t even think about visiting Lisbon without reserving at least one night for fado.
 This unique melancholic musical genre is said to be the window into the soul of the Portuguese people.
 Similar to flamenco in Spain, fado’s exact origins are hard to trace and there are several different theories about its development.
-Many consider Alfama its birth place, where it was supposedly originally the music of sailors and… ahem… prostitutes.
-If you want to know more about its history, there is Fado Museum.
+Many consider Alfama to be fado’s birth place, where it was supposedly originally the music of sailors and… ahem… prostitutes.
+If you want to know more about its history, head to the Fado Museum.